Randy Castillo: Career

 In 1984, Castillo was hired to play drums for Lita Ford and was featured on her Dancin' on the Edge album.
-Ford introduced Castillo to her boyfriend, Mötley Crüe bassist Nikki Sixx, and Nikki’s bandmate Tommy Lee.
-Shortly after the “Dancin’ on the Edge” tour, Lee called Castillo from a party he was at with Ozzy Osbourne and told him Ozzy was looking for a new drummer.
+Ford introduced Castillo to her boyfriend, Mötley Crüe bassist Nikki Sixx, and Nikki's bandmate Tommy Lee.
+Shortly after the Dancin' on the Edge tour, Lee called Castillo from a party he was at with Ozzy Osbourne and told him Ozzy was looking for a new drummer.
 Despite being unable to audition right away due to a broken leg he suffered while skiing, Castillo was hired by Osbourne a couple months later and ended up staying with the Ozzy Osbourne band for ten years, recording five albums with Ozzy during that time: The Ultimate Sin (1986), No Rest for the Wicked (1988), Just Say Ozzy (1990), No More Tears (1991), and a double-disc live album, Live & Loud (1993).

 After recording Ozzy's live album in 1993, he joined the short-lived Bone Angels, followed by Red Square Black.
 Castillo also briefly returned to Osbourne's band in 1995 for a tour, and played drums on several tribute albums during this time.
-He played with Ronnie James Dio on a cover of Alice Cooper's "Welcome To My Nightmare" on the Alice Cooper tribute album "Welcome To The Nightmare (An All Star Tribute To Alice Cooper) " and performed all drumming duties on a star-studded Def Leppard tribute album titled Leppardmania.
-The album featured John Corabi (Angora, The Scream, Mötley Crüe), Paul Shortino (Rough Cutt, Quiet Riot), Kevin DuBrow (Quiet Riot), Joe Leste (Bang Tango), and Jani Lane (Warrant, solo artist), among others.
-Guitar and bass duties were handled by Jerry Dixon and Erik Turner of Warrant, and Tracii Guns of L.A.
-Guns.
+He played with Ronnie James Dio on a cover of Alice Cooper's "Welcome To My Nightmare" on the Alice Cooper tribute album Welcome To The Nightmare (An All Star Salute To Alice Cooper) and performed all drumming duties on a star-studded Def Leppard tribute album titled Leppardmania.

 In 1999, after Lee had left Mötley Crüe, Sharon Osbourne called Castillo and suggested he join the band, which he did without audition.
-He'd previously briefly played with Vince Neil as a touring drummer for the Vince Neil Band, and was an old friend of the band.
+He had previously briefly played with Vince Neil as a touring drummer for the Vince Neil Band, and was an old friend of the band.
 His only recording with the band, 2000's New Tattoo, was somewhat of a return to the classic Mötley Crüe sound.
-However, fan reaction was mixed and the album was not as successful as the band was hoping it would be.
+However, fan reaction was mixed and the album was not as successful as the band hoped it would be.
 Still, there was excitement over the upcoming tour due to the revival in interest of many '80s hard rock acts, and the band geared up for their "Maximum Rock" tour with thrash metal legends Anthrax and Megadeth.

+He also authored an instructional drum video for Star Licks in 1987.